 When can you sue your financial advisor?

 There are times when financial advisors and brokers need to do their jobs as expected.
+If a financial advisor breaches their legal obligation to act in your best interests, you may have grounds for a legal claim to recover your losses.
 So, they could be held responsible for the investments their clients lose money on.
+The Securities and Exchange Commission plays a key role in regulating financial advisors and ensuring compliance with industry standards.
 Here are a few instances when you can sue your broker or financial advisor.
+Many disputes between clients and advisors are resolved through arbitration or other legal processes designed to resolve disputes efficiently.

 Breach of fiduciary duty